GastonZalba/ol-wfst/README.md

     </a>
 </p>

-Tiny WFST-T client to insert (drawing/uploading), modify and delete features on GeoServers using [OpenLayers](https://openlayers.org/).
+Tiny WFS-T client to insert (drawing/uploading), modify and delete features on GeoServers using [OpenLayers](https://openlayers.org/).
 Layers with these types of geometries are supported: *GeometryCollection* (in this case, you can choose the geometry type of each element to draw), *Point*, *MultiPoint*, *LineString*, *MultiLineString*, *Polygon* and *MultiPolygon*.

-Tested with OpenLayers version 5, 6 and 7.
+Tested with OpenLayers version 5, 6, 7 and 8.

 <img src="screenshots/example-1.jpg" alt="Drawing" style="width:50%; float:left;">
 <img src="screenshots/example-2.jpg" alt="Editing fields" style="width:50%; float:left;">